Many years ago when I first considered trading for a living I read the famous book Market Wizards by Jack Schwager.

-Jack Schwager interviewed top traders and others to disclose their various trading approaches and personal rules and secrets to their success.
+Jack Schwager interviewed top traders and others to disclose their various trading approaches, personal rules and secrets to their success.

-As you read this book you realize several things about yourself.
-If you want to be successful, you will have to work at it and stay committed.
-Learn from your mistakes and learn that your biggest enemies are emotions and, in some cases, lack of knowledge.
-This book examines a side of trading rarely addressed: the human side.
+As you read his book you realize several things.
+If you want to be successful you will have to work hard and stay committed.
+Learn from your mistakes - realise your biggest enemies can be emotions and lack of knowledge.
+Schwager's book examines a side of trading rarely addressed: the human side.

-In the book some of the world's greatest traders respond candidly to questions regarding their experiences growing up, how they became involved in trading, how they honed their skills and developed as traders, their trading experiences, philosophies and styles, and their emotions after bad streaks or winning streaks.
+In the book some of the world's greatest traders respond candidly to questions regarding their early life experiences.
+How they became involved in trading and how they honed their skills and developed as traders.
+Also their trading experiences, philosophies and styles, their emotions and responses after losing and winning streaks.

-One of the things that stuck me about nearly all the interviews was a common theme and philosophy.
-That a level of acceptance, awareness, letting go, and being in flow was a necessary requirement to trade.
-Not only was it a requirement to trade, but to live, because as traders we mirror our beliefs and performance of our life, when we trade the market.
+Something that stands out in the interviews is a shared philosophy.
+A level of acceptance, awareness, letting go and being in flow was a necessary requirement to trade.
+Not only was it a requirement to trade - but to live.
+For as traders we mirror our beliefs and performance in our life.

-Traders and coaches like Ed Seykota and Van Tharp (two of the interviewees) have developed, borrowed and adopted methods from eastern philosophies to improve their lives and trading.
+Traders and coaches such as Ed Seykota and the late Van Tharp (two of the interviewees) have developed, borrowed and adopted methods from eastern philosophies to improve their lives and trading.

 - Awareness & Acceptance